gvwilson/thirdbit/fiction/fall-behind/index.md

 The Yith are so much smarter than we are, but they just can't get their heads around computers."

-She opened her tablet and dragged a document onto the screen.
+He opened his tablet and dragged a document onto the screen.
 "When Biczo comes back,
 show him this.
 Tell him there's more in a dead drop account.
-If he ever bothers you and Suyin..."
+If he ever bothers you and Suyin…"

 "You can tell him yourself,"
 George said,
 already knowing it wasn't going to be true.

-"George..."
+"George…"
 Her brother shook her head.
 "It's okay.
 I got to see things I never dreamed of.